2014 Munster Senior Hurling Championship final: Reaction

-Séamus Harnedy of Cork who scored the opening goal in the game was named as the man of the match on The Sunday Game, which was picked by Donal Óg Cusack and Eddie Brennan.
-Cork manager Jimmy Barry-Murphy felt that the victory was just reward for the efforts his Cork side have put in over the last few seasons saying "I’m very proud of the players and just thrilled for them and their families, they have made a massive effort over the last couple of years.
-We knew ourselves we had won nothing; we lost two finals last year and that was tough, It’s a great reward for the players and the efforts they’ve made."
+Séamus Harnedy of Cork, who scored the opening goal in the game, was named as the man of the match on The Sunday Game, which was picked by Donal Óg Cusack and Eddie Brennan.
+Cork manager Jimmy Barry-Murphy felt that the victory was just reward for the efforts his Cork side had put in over the previous few seasons, saying "I'm very proud of the players and just thrilled for them and their families, they have made a massive effort over the last couple of years.
+We knew ourselves we had won nothing; we lost two finals last year and that was tough, It's a great reward for the players and the efforts they've made."

-Limerick manager TJ Ryan felt two big turnovers in the second half went a long way to deciding the game saying "We are very disappointed, Munster finals are there for winning.
-We would love to have won it but it wasn’t to be," said Ryan with a shake of his head, I think Cork just edged it in the finish and got some good scores and the first goal was always going to be crucial.
+Limerick manager TJ Ryan felt two big turnovers in the second half went a long way to deciding the game, saying "We are very disappointed, Munster finals are there for winning.
+We would love to have won it but it wasn't to be," said Ryan with a shake of his head, I think Cork just edged it in the finish and got some good scores and the first goal was always going to be crucial.
 We had some half chances in the first half and they got the chance in the second half and took it".